2025 Skate America: Pairs

-Riku Miura and Ryuichi Kihara of Japan rallied back from a second-place finish after the short program to win the pairs event, guaranteeing their spot at the 2025 Grand Prix of Figure Skating Final.
+Riku Miura and Ryuichi Kihara of Japan rallied back from a second-place finish after the short program to win the pairs' event, guaranteeing their spot at the 2025 Grand Prix of Final.
 Anastasiia Metelkina and Luka Berulava of Georgia, who had been in the lead after the short program, made a series of errors in their free skate – including a fall on their side-by-side triple Salchow and completely missing a lift – and finished in second place.
 "We are not sure what happened on the lift," Berulava stated afterward.
-"The lift is the job of the man...
+"The lift is the job of the man ...
 I should lift up my partner and I didn't do that."
 Kelly Ann Laurin and Loucas Éthier of Canada finished in third place.